pmkrishna09/Data-Transmission-Model-for-Underwater-Communication-using-Li-Fi-Technology/Firmware/Digi XCTU Software/XCTU Software Description for Image Transmission.md

-# 💻⚙️ Digi XCTU Software
+# 💻⚙️ Digi XCTU Software for Text Transmission

 - XCTU is a free, multi-platform application compatible with Windows, MacOS and Linux
 - Graphical Network View for simple wireless network configuration and architecture